bioinfo-pf-curie/mpiSORT/README.txt

 !!!!!
 THIS PROGRAM RUN BETTER ON A LOW LATENCY NETWORK !!!! <br />
 !!!!!
 THIS PROGRAM RUN BETTER ON A PARALLEL FILE SYSTEM !!!!

+The development and feature program have been optimized for HPC architecture.

-But for small data samples a normal network and a network file system can do the job.
+Nonetheless for small data samples a normal network and a network file system can do the job.

 Contact us if you need information.